SliferSkyd/wh-dra-plugin/docs/ARCHITECTURE.md

 # http://localhost:8080 → topology diagram + /api/topology-summary
 ```

+### Cluster networking prerequisite (Proxmox / hypervisor firewall)

+Calico VXLAN uses **UDP port 4789** for all cross-node pod traffic.
+If a VM-level
+firewall (e.g. a Proxmox security group) is attached to any worker-node VM and
+does not explicitly allow UDP 4789 inbound, pod-to-pod communication from that
+node silently breaks:

+- `kubectl exec` and `kubectl logs` on pods scheduled there will hang
+- The FM agent will crash-loop with DNS resolution failures
+- ICMP (ping) between hosts still works, masking the problem

+**Fix:** disable the VM-level firewall for cluster nodes, or add an inbound ACCEPT
+rule for UDP 4789 from the cluster subnet (e.g. `192.168.1.0/24`).

 ### Ports

 | Component | Port | Exposed as | Reachable from |